Flag of Tunisia: Symbolism

-For the Tunisian embassy in France, the color red represents the blood of Tunisian martyrs killed during the Crusades before the advent of the Ottomans on 1574.
+For the Tunisian embassy in France, the color red represents the blood of Tunisian martyrs killed during the Crusades before the advent of the Ottomans in 1574.
 Another interpretation is that the "red Beylical flag spread light throughout the Muslim world".
 The white symbolizes peace, the disk symbolizes the radiance of the nation as the sun, while the crescent and five-pointed star represent unity of all Muslims and the Five Pillars of Islam, respectively.

 According to Ludvík Mucha, author of Webster's Concise Encyclopedia of Flags & Coats of Arms, the white disk located in the center of the flag represents the sun.
-The red crescent and the five-pointed star, two ancient symbols of Islam, were appeared on many flags of Islamic countries.
+The red crescent and the five-pointed star, two ancient symbols of Islam, have appeared on many flags of Islamic countries.
 The crescent is, from the viewpoint of an Arabic observer, supposed to bring good luck.
 The color red represents the blood of martyrs.

 Whitney Smith states that the crescent was first emblazoned on standards and buildings in the Punic state of Carthage, located in present-day Tunisia.
 Nevertheless, they were widely adopted by Muslim countries, and have become known as symbols of Islam, when in fact, they may be cultural symbols.
 Likewise, the sun is often represented with the crescent on ancient Punic artifacts and is associated with the ancient Punic religion, especially with the Sign of Tanit.

 Protocol

 The Tunisian flag is visible on all public and military buildings.
 The flag also betokens Tunisian ambassadors at regional and international meetings as well as at buildings housing Tunisian representatives around the world.
 It is deployed during commemorations and national honors in a strictly ceremonial manner.
 On the listed Flag Days below, the Tunisian flag is flown in public buildings, compulsory by law:

-Article 129 of Penal Code of Tunisia punishes the insult either "publicly, by words, writings, gestures or any other manner" of the Tunisian flag and also foreign flags with one year imprisonment.
+Article 129 of the Penal Code of Tunisia punishes the insult either "publicly, by words, writings, gestures or any other manner" of the Tunisian flag and also foreign flags with one year imprisonment.